-Used for residential purposes only, with not more than two dwelling units per property, and includes any adjoining property registered in the name of the same owner and used together with such residential property as if it were one property.
-(Any such grouping shall be regarded as one residential property for rate rebate or valuation reduction purposes, or

-- A unit registered in terms of the Sectional Title Act, used predominantly for residential purposes, and includes any unit in the same Sectional Title Scheme registered in the name of the same owner, which is used together with the residential unit as if it were one property, for example a garage or servant's quarters.
-(Any such grouping shall be regarded as one residential property for rate rebate or valuation reduction purposes, or - Owned by a share-block company and used solely for residential purposes. - The following properties are specifically excluded from the definition Hotels, communes, boarding and undertakings, old age homes, guesthouses, retirement villages, life right schemes and residential properties with other permitted use.
+- Used for residential purposes only, with not more than two dwelling units per property, and includes any adjoining property registered in the name of the same owner and used together with such residential property as if it were one property.
+(Any such grouping shall be regarded as one residential property for rate rebate or valuation reduction purposes, or - A unit registered in terms of the Sectional Title Act, used primarily for residential purposes, - The following properties are specifically excluded from the definition: Hotels, communes, boarding and undertakings, old age homes, guesthouses, retirement villages, life right schemes, commercial accommodation and residential properties with other permitted use.